rtvd/harmonia/README.md

 Harmonia does not aim to be "symmetric" in a sense that accent colours stay the same when switching between "day" and "night" schemes.
 This is deliberate.
 There is no value in this symmetry whatsoever, as human visual perception is fundamentally asymmetric.
-Instead, harmonia aims to achieve practical and aesthetic benefits by maintaining sameness of lightness and colourfulness within each group of accent colours.
+Instead, harmonia aims to achieve practical and aesthetic benefits by maintaining sameness of lightness and colourfulness within each group of colours as well as contrast-based relations between groups.
+The contrast is computed as a difference in luminance.

 ### Requirement #5: Sameness of Lightness and Colourfulness